particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 { "gauges": [{ "name": "click", "value": 2 }] }
 ```

 A string that will be used as the body of the web request.
 Use this key to generate a completely custom request, as JSON, HTML or plain text.

-You may need to set a Content-Type header for the right format.
+If your server needs a Content-Type or charset, you will need to set it manually using the headers configuration as it is not
+done automatically for custom body.

 You can use any syntax from [mustache templates](http://mustache.github.io/mustache.5.html).
 Note that using double braces `\{{var}}` will HTML escape strings.
 Use triple braces `\{{{var}}}` to avoid escaping.